Lydia Ko holds off Danielle Kang to win at Boca Rio on LPGA

 Nelly Korda closed with a 70 and tied for 20th, a result that is expected to drop her from No. 1 in the women’s world ranking.
 Jin Young Ko, who skipped both Florida events to stay home in South Korea, would return to No. 1.

-The LPGA Tour now takes a one-week break before wrapping up its Florida swing at the LPGA Drive On Championship.
+The LPGA Tour will wrap up its Florida swing next week at the LPGA Drive On Championship in Fort Myers.

 More AP golf: https://apnews.com/hub/golf and https://twitter.com/AP_Sports